 For a plant-based Rosh Hashanah, there is definitely some overlap between entrees and side dishes.
 I tried to choose heartier recipes with a few food groups for the entrees.

 We enjoy a lot of sweet foods for a sweet new year on Rosh Hashanah.
-Here are some ideas:
+I usually bake a chocolate dessert and some kind of fall dessert with apples or maybe even pumpkin.
+And fresh fruit is always nice to serve.
+Here are some recipe ideas:

-I hope these ideas help you create a wonderful healthy meal and important family memories.
-Best wishes in the year ahead.
+I hope these vegan Rosh Hashanah menu ideas help you create a wonderful healthy meal and important family memories.
+Best wishes in the year ahead!

 For more plant-based Jewish holiday recipes please see: